Labelbox/labelbox-gcs-stream/README.md

 # Data Streaming with GCS using Google Cloud Functions

-## This repo will provide you the core capabilities required to stream a Google Bucket objects into Labelbox data rows.
+## This repo will provide with 3 deployable Cloud Functions:
+        * **stream_data_rows** - This will create a Labelbox data row every time a new asset is uploaded to the GCS bucket
+        * **update_metadata** - This will update Labelbox Metadata for existing data rows any time an object's metadata is modified in GCS
+        * **delete_data_rows** - This will delete a data row every time an asset is deleted in the GCS bucket

 Prerequisites:
 1. Set up Delegated Access to Labelbox, and ensure that the default setting is to the target bucket.